forestsen/CVGLBasedSimpleAndroidAR/README.md

 **"build.gradle"** file.

+Then you copy all the folders and files into the "turorial-2-mixedprocessing" folder.

-Then you can import the android samples using the Android Studio.
+Lastly, you can import the android samples using the Android Studio.